paperbenni/paperbenni.github.io/content/posts/ins_for_omarchy.md

 ghostty config will be overwritten.
 What are my options now?

 - I can not use the theme.
 Kind of defeats the purpose of the theme
-- I can backup my config file, install the theme and then overwrite some of the config files that the theme.
+- I can backup my config file, install the theme and then overwrite some of the config files that the theme contains.
 But I will have to do this every time I update or change the theme
 - I can fork the theme and do my own modifications to it.
 Not ideal either as it comes with a maintenance burden

 Turns out there is a better way: